actionhero/actionhero/tutorials/actions.md

   * you can also have a static assignment for `default` father than a function, ie: `default: 123`
   * Default: Parameter has no default value
 * `validator = function(param, connection, actionTemplate)`
-  * should return true if validation passed
+  * should return true, null, or undefined (return nothing) if validation passed
   * should throw an error message if validation fails which will be returned to the client
   * Default: Parameter is always valid
 * `schema` (object)